University of Derby Examples

 Both staff and students have seen the benefit of using these types of assessments.
 As most of these briefs are based on similar industry standards that they will be working in after completing their degree.
 To support this some students have used this new digital capability to secure jobs after graduating, create their own YouTube channels as well as being able to show varied employability skills to potential employers.

-Over the time that the TEL Team have been delivering these training sessions and assisting the academics with setting a brief, it has demonstrated the students’ creativity along with the ability to convey a message quickly and simply in this kind of format.
+Over the time that the Digital Learning Team have been delivering these training sessions and assisting the academics with setting a brief, it has demonstrated the students’ creativity along with the ability to convey a message quickly and simply in this kind of format.
 Transferable skills such as these are extremely beneficial to the workplace and therefore every student.

 These types of assessments are also a great example, from a pedagogic perspective, of indicating to the students that their audience should be a key consideration when delivering information.